Construction Engineering Courses

 Hours: 3

 Highway planning, driver characteristics, geometric design, traffic flow and control, highway materials, pavement design, and how highways are constructed, maintained, and upgraded.
 Students will apply the knowledge of estimating and scheduling to heavy construction projects such as highways, bridges, approaches, pipelines, or related structures.
-Prerequisites: CONE 322 and CONE 332.
+Prerequisites: CONE 322 with a minimum grade of C and CONE 332 with a minimum grade of C.

 CONE 470 - Preparation for Construction Engineering Capstone Project